 Northside Hospital is the leader in women’s services.
 More GYN surgeries are performed at Northside than at any other hospital in Georgia.
 We are ranked in the top 5 percent of U.S. hospitals for GYN robotic procedures.
 Multiple minimally invasive laparoscopic and traditional surgical procedures are available to treat a wide array of GYN conditions.

-Four dedicated, women-only surgery suites for breast and gynecologic surgery feature the most advanced technology, facilities and staff.
-An inpatient nursing unit also offers specially trained nurses for caring for GYN surgery patients.
+We also offer four dedicated, women-only surgery suites for breast and gynecologic surgery that feature the most advanced technology, facilities and staff.
+Our inpatient nursing unit offers specially trained nurses for caring for GYN surgery patients.